community-led-design/kit/src/resources/documenting-and-collecting-co-design-outcomes.md

 ### Different ways to document the co-design process

-- Note-taking: for capturing in-session discussions, presentation of ideas, feedback, organizer debrief, etc.
+* Note-taking: for capturing in-session discussions, presentation of ideas, feedback, organizer debrief, etc.
-- Taking photos: these may be used to document sketches or design artifacts, or of the participants, with their permission.
+* Taking photos: these may be used to document sketches or design artifacts, or of the participants, with their permission.
-- Video or audio recording: to capture performances, role playing activities, or any of the above.
+* Video or audio recording: to capture performances, role playing activities, or any of the above.

 ### Collecting sketches and design artifacts

 When photos or videos cannot provide enough information about a design artifact, it can be beneficial for organizers to collect those items and keep them for the duration of a project.

+{% figure "/assets/media/documenting-outcomes-1.jpg", "Photo of a desktop filled with various lego constructions.
+A hand can be seen on the right side holding up a note that says &quot;Stations of the Unstable Carnival&quot;" %}
+When documenting co-design artifacts, including notes can help you to recall the context later on.
+{% endfigure %}

 ### Writing summaries or synthesis